computer-reinvention/ChainFactory/README.md

     haikus : list[Haiku]
 ```

-The above `.fctr` file can be used to generate haikus by passing the desired input variables to the `ChainFactoryEngine` class.
+Here is how you can use the above file to create a chain that generates haikus:
 ``` python
 from src.interfaces.engine import ChainFactoryEngine